Left-exact Localizations of $\infty$-Topoi II: Grothendieck Topologies: Preliminaries

 \item Any algebraic morphism of topoi $\phi:\cE\to \cF$ preserves isomorphisms, composition, colimits and pullbacks, therefore the class $\phi^{-1}(\cA) =\{f\in \cE\ |\ \phi(f)\in \cA\}$ is an acyclic class of $\cE$, for any acyclic class $\cA\subseteq \cF$.
 In particular, the class $\phi^{-1}(\Surj)$ of maps sent to surjections by $\phi$ is acyclic.
 More generally, $\phi^{-1}(\Conn n)$ is acyclic for $-1\leq n\leq \infty$.

 \item Any intersection of acyclic classes is acyclic.

 \end{examplenum} \end{examples}

 Every class of maps $\Sigma$ in a topos $ \cE$ is contained in a smallest acyclic class $\Sigma\ac$ called the acyclic class {\it generated} by $\Sigma$.
+We shall say that an acyclic class $\cA$ is of small generation if $\cA=\Sigma\ac$ for a set of maps $\Sigma\subseteq \cA$.
 We refer to \cite[Corollary 3.2.19]{ABFJ:HS} for a description of $\Sigma\ac$ in terms of saturated classes.
 We shall need only the following lemma.
 Recall the notion of fiberwise orthogonality of \cref{fperp}.